Bond Basics

 Returns Follow Yields

 In Bond Mechanics, we illustrated that rising yields initially impair bond prices (moderately), but ultimately lead to higher ending wealth.
-In order to provide a longer-term perspective using real market data, we plot below the 5 year rolling return of 5-year Treasury bonds (blue line) against short-term interest rates (brown area).
-In doing so, we can see that fixed income returns follow yields.
-That is, after interest rates rise (1981), returns on fixed income securities follow suit (1986) and vice versa.
-This chart also shows that 5-year Treasury bonds have never had a negative return when held for a period of 5 years!
-So long as you match your investment time horizon with the maturity of your bond(s), as diversified fixed income investors, you should not fear price fluctuations or rising interest rates.
+To provide a longer-term perspective using real market data, we plot below the 5-year rolling return of 5-year Treasury bonds (blue line) against short-term interest rates (brown area).
+In doing so, we can see that fixed-income returns follow yields.
+That is, after interest rates rise (1981), returns on fixed-income securities follow suit (1986), and vice versa.
+This chart also shows that 5-year Treasury bonds have never had a negative return when held for 5 years!
+So long as you match your investment time horizon with the maturity of your bond(s), as diversified fixed-income investors, you should not fear price fluctuations or rising interest rates.